WikBar/RPGFightingGame/README.md

 If all is ready you can set them ageins each other and see who will win.
 Game has some randomize elements so every duel is different.

-Comments will be added later
+Comments will be added sooner